Skip to main content

 But during the melee phase, the Cornish decide that despite their successes, they are better off not being there and their two units flee.

 The Yellows, so often the heroes, watch with relief as Cromwell leads his cavalry in on a flank charge.
-Yellow on Yellow action is shortlived.
+Yellow on Yellow action is short lived.

 The yellow Cornish don't hang around long, and Cromwell can keep going, eyeing up the Cornish blues...

-Cromwell's horse may only be two stands, needing only a wound to break, but a double red dice vs a single black die will always be benifical!
+Cromwell's horse may only be two stands, needing only a wound to break, but a double red dice vs a single black die will always be beneficial!
 The Cornish blues go the way of their friends.

 It was all down to had the charge order, and the deck, which would be me!
 Cromwell crashes into the flank of the Blues, they break, and that's enough to break the brave Kernow rebels.